-This is a brief recap of the Emerson-Garfield Neighborhood Council meeting that took place on December 9, 2015.
-The meeting began at 6:30pm after a half-hour of mingling and sharing dinner as part of the Winter Potluck.
+This is a brief recap of the Emerson-Garfield Neighborhood Council (EGNC) meeting that took place on April 13, 2016.

 Cindy Kinzer and Kyle Twohig from the City of Spokane spoke about the new sewer and combined stormwater overflow (CSO) tank location east of TJ Meenach Drive and north of Pettet Drive known as CSO I-03.
 Spokane is comprehensively updating its wastewater system in order to have less sewer waste in the rivers due to overflow.
 The Environmental Protection Agency would fine Spokane if these updates are not made.
 This project is in addition to CSO Basin 12 to the south (here is a map of the two).

 Construction of the tank in our neighborhood will take roughly one year from beginning to end.
 Questions and concerns can be directed to Cindy at email@example.com or (509) 625-6397.
 See images below for more detail.

 Proposed trail and overlook as part of tank installation.

 Proposed scope and location of CSO tank IO3 and stormwater catchment area.

 Representatives from the Spokane Public Library reported on the Future Study.
 The library is looking at changing the functionality of its facilities to meet our community needs over the next 20 years.
 Some buildings are in disrepair and outdated, and sustainability consultants have recommended improved technology, the addition of collaborative spaces, more engaging children’s areas, comfortable seating, group study rooms and branch expansions at Shadle and South Hill.
 The 2017 levy for libraries will cover existing operational costs.
 An additional bond will be needed for all further improvements that are needed to revitalize the library buildings.